ml-evs/matador/README.rst

 Installation
 ------------

-In the simplest case (e.g. you already have Python 3.7+ set up), ``pip install matador-db`` is sufficient to get up and running, preferably in a fresh virtual environment.
+In the simplest case (e.g. you already have a compatible Python version set up), ``pip install matador-db`` is sufficient to get up and running, preferably in a fresh virtual environment.

 Upgrading to the latest version should be as simple as ``pip install -U matador-db``.